jerrylass/alx-low_level_programming/0x03-debugging/README.md

-this is a readme file for debugging task
+this is a readme file for c debugging